Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Turtle Robots.md

 Pressing (W) followed by a number from 1 to 99 tells the Roamer to be still and quiet for that number of seconds.

 #### MUSIC
 The Roamer has a programmable sound facility.
 You need to specify how long each note will last (duration) and how high or low the note will be (pitch).
-To play a note, press followed by a number from 1 to 8 for its duration, and another number from 1 to 13 for its pitch.
+To play a note, press the music note button (♪) followed by a number from 1 to 8 for its duration, and another number from 1 to 13 for its pitch.
 If you want a rest (silent note), enter 14 for the pitch.

 #### UNITS
 The default units are 30cm (one robot length) for movement and 1 degree for turning.
 They can be changed by pressing (forward) or (right) and then ([]) and a number of cms or degrees.